yurimarx/iris-tts/README.md

 - URL: http://localhost:52773/iris-tts/texttoaudio
 - Body: raw

-5. Click send and get a response with a player to play the mp3 file:
+5. Click send and get a response with a player to play the mp3 file, like picture above

 # Credits